tonyaytlo/Android-XDK/README.md

 ```

 ### <a name="Message Types"></a>Message Types
-By default, Layer UI supports the following types of messages.
+By default, the XDK UI supports the following types of messages.

 | Type            | Description |
 | ----------------|-------------|